appstefan/HighlightSwift/README.md

 }
 ```

-Optionally, provide the inital `textStyle` and `style`.
-Double tapping on the card resets it to these values:
+Use the `textStyle:` and `style:` parameters to adjust the initial appearance:
 ```swift
 CodeCard(text, textStyle: .caption, style: .paraiso)
 ```